jbixon13/shinyhero/README.md

 * You want a clear path from building your tool to sharing it with the world without compromises.

 ## Setup
-What does someone need to do to get started with your project?
-Do they need to:
-* install software?
-* run some commands?
-* do something else?

 ### Install
 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)